Green and Sustainable Investing

 Listed funds that focus on investments with Environmental, Social and Governance (ESG) criteria are mostly directed towards equity instruments.

-If you want to learn more about ETFs as well as many other trading topics, you can sign up for our free webinars by clicking the banner below:
+If you want to learn more about many other trading topics, you can sign up for our free webinars by clicking the banner below:

 These are a very popular instrument among smaller investors, because they are more simple and diversified than others and investors need not worry about analysing individual companies.
 Instead, investors can choose a fund which specialises in sustainable or green investments and the investment choices are made by a third party.
 This is one of the most readily available options and often includes both equities and bonds.